...

 Open: Mon. - Sun.: 7:30 a.m. - 3:30 p.m.

-The collection includes portraits and outstanding 18th century icons.
+to a rich art collection that includes paintings and outstanding 18th century icons.

 Muzeul Consumatorului Comunist